AbramsGroup/HTPolyNet/docs/source/example-tutorials/shortbuilds/3-VE-STY/introduction.rst

    $ htpolynet fetch-example -n 3
    $ ls
    3-bisgma-styrene-thermoset/
-   $ cd 3-bisgma-styrene-thermoset
+   $ tree 3-bisgma-styrene-thermoset
-   $ ls
+   3-bisgma-styrene-thermoset
+   ├── GMASTY.yaml
+   ├── lib
+   │   └── molecules
+   │       ├── inputs
+   │       └── parameterized
+   ├── README.md
-   GMASTY-hi.yaml  GMASTY-lo.yaml  lib/  run.sh
+   └── run.sh

-The bash script ``run.sh`` is a *suggested* way to run both a low-cure and high-cure build, and it contains the commands to generate the input ``mol2`` file for activated bisGMA and styrene.
+The bash script ``run.sh`` is a *suggested* way to run a build, and it contains the commands to generate the input ``mol2`` files for activated bisGMA and styrene.

 .. code-block:: bash